 This Environmental Assessment (EA) is provided for public comment in accordance with the National Environmental Policy Act of 1969 (NEPA), the President's Council on Environmental Quality NEPA Regulations (40 Code of Federal Regulations [CFR] Parts 1500 - 1508), and 32 CFR Part 989, Environmental Impact Analysis Process (EIAP).
 For this EA, the updated September 2020 CEQ NEPA rules (85 Federal Register 43304 through 43376) are being followed, as modified by the CEQ NEPA Implementing Regulations Revisions Final Rule, effective 20 May 2022.
-The EIAP provides an opportunity for public input on Department of the Air Force (DAF) decision-making, allows the public to offer inputs on alternative ways for the DAF to accomplish what it is proposing, and solicits comments on the DAF's analysis of environmental effects.
+The EIAP provides an opportunity for public input on Department of the Air Force (DAF) decision-making, allows the public to offer input on alternative ways for the DAF to accomplish what it is proposing, and solicits comments on the DAF's analysis of environmental effects.

 Public commenting allows the DAF to make better informed decisions.
 Letters or other written or oral comments provided may be published in the EA.
 As required by law, comments provided will be addressed in the EA and made available to the public.
 Providing personal information is voluntary.
-Any personal information provided will be used only to identify your desire to make a statement during the public comment portion of any public meetings or hearings or to fulfill requests for copies of the EA or associated documents.
-Private addresses will be compiled to develop a mailing list for those requesting copies of the EA; however, only the names of the individuals making comments and specific comments will be disclosed.
+Any personal information provided will be used only to identify your desire to make a statement during the public comment portion of this process.
+Private addresses will be compiled to develop a stakeholders list; however, only the names of the individuals making comments and specific comments will be disclosed.
 Personal home addresses and phone numbers will not be published in the EA.